UGC NET Exam Overview

 - Planning and Management of Inclusive Classrooms: Infrastructure, Human Resource and Instructional Practices, Curriculum and Curricular Adaptations for Diverse Learners, Assistive and Adaptive Technology for Diverse learners: Product (Aids and Appliances) and Process (Individualized Education Plan, Remedial Teaching), Parent- Professional Partnership: Role of Parents, Peers, Professionals, Teachers, School

 - Barriers and Facilitators in Inclusive Education: Attitude, Social and Educational, Current Status and Ethical Issues of inclusive education in India, Research Trends of Inclusive Education in India.

 A few tips

-- Make a study plan for your UGC NET sanskrit preparation and stick to it.
+- Make a study plan for your UGC NET education preparation and stick to it.
 Try to devote a certain amount of time each day to studying for the exam, and cover all the essential topics in the syllabus.

 - Use study materials such as books, notes, and online resources to help you prepare for the exam.
 Make sure to use materials that are relevant and up-to-date.

 - Practice as many mock tests as possible to help you get used to the exam format and to identify your strengths and weaknesses.